faktorips/faktorips.base/faktorips-maven-plugin/src/site/markdown/workspace-settings.md

             </plugin>
 ```

+### buildIpsOnly
+With the parameter `buildIpsOnly` Faktor-IPS will only generate the source code, which is then compiled by the “maven-compile” plugin in the lifecycle phase compile.
+If this parameter is set to `false` the Faktor-IPS build will generate the source code and compile it in Eclipse just before the “maven-compiler” compiles it again.
+Therefore the default value is `true`.

 ### work
 The parameter `work` can be used to overwrite the location of the workspace used to compile the Faktor-IPS project.
 It must not be set to a directory inside the project's own directory, such as the project's target directory, as Eclipse can not import a project that contains the workspace directory.